knguyen0105/CarND-Vehicle-Detection/writeup_template.md

 I implemented both normal sliding window and hog-subsampling.
 In the end, I use sub-sampling to detect car and produce the video output.

 The code for normal sliding window is contained in section "Car detection using sliding windows.
 Not used when creating video".
-I used three scales for windows: 96x96, 128x128, and 256X256
+I used three scales for windows: 96x96, 128x128, and 256X256.
+To be efficient and minimize false positives, I assume that the smaller the window, the further away I expect to detect a car.
+Therefore, I assign a specific search region for each scale. y_start_stop = [300,500] for 96x96 (farthest), y_start_stop=[400,600] (middle) for 128x128 , y_start_stop=[400,700]) for 256x256 (closest).

+I kept `xy_overlap=0.5` as from the lecture.
+I tried a few smaller values but it doesn't bring noticable improvement to justify the extra search windows.

 ![Detect car using normal sliding window][image6]